jderiz/BindingGYM/README.md

 The dataset is deposited at https://zenodo.org/records/12514160

 ## License
-BindingGym is released under the MIT license.
+BindingGYM is released under the MIT license.